patilankita79/ModernJavaScript/README.md

 - Factory pattern is used in applications to manage, maintain, manipulate collection of objects that are different but have same characteristics
 - This pattern is good when you have different objects but they share lot of properties and methods

+### Observer Pattern

+- This pattern allows us to subscribe and unsubscribe to certain events or certain functionalities
+- It can be used to notify DOM if certain elements are needed to be updated
+- AngularJS relies heavily on this pattern through event management with scope